gpanders/fpga-design-template/README.md

 HDL design files should go under `src/hdl/`, block designs should go in `src/bd/<bd_name>/`, and constraints under `src/xdc/`.

-*Constraints file are not read as globs and must be explicitly specified in the settings.conf file*.
+**Constraints file are not read as globs and must be explicitly specified in the settings.conf file**.
 This is because it is Xilinx's recommended best practice to separate synthesis constraints from implementation constraints (see [Vivado User Guide: Using Constraints](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2018_3/ug903-vivado-using-constraints.pdf)).
-All other source files are read as globs, meaning if the file exists under `src/` *it will be read*.
+All other source files are read as globs, meaning if the file exists under `src/` it will be read.

 Once all of your source design files, constraints, and IP are ready, you can create a bitstream using